EmilHvitfeldt/smltar/docs/07_ml_classification.md

 sparse_bp <- default_recipe_blueprint(composition = "dgCMatrix")
 ```

-This "blueprint" lets us specify during modeling how we want our data passed around from the preprocessing into the model.
+This "blueprint" lets us specify during modeling how we want our data passed around from the \index{preprocessing}preprocessing into the model.
 The composition `"dgCMatrix"` is the most common sparse matrix type, from the Matrix package [@R-Matrix], used in R for modeling.
 We can use this `blueprint` argument when we add our recipe to our modeling workflow, to define how the data should be passed into the model.

 ```r